Raimundo Nina Rodrigues: Salvador: Tropicalist, Forensic Scientist, and Anthropologist

 After the end of the Canudos War, Antônio Conselheiro's skulls were exhumed in 1897 and sent to the Bahia School of Medicine for study, where it was hoped to find signs of "innate criminality," according to the conception of criminal anthropology at the time.
 Along with the director of the faculty, Pacífico Pereira, and the psychiatrist Juliano Moreira, Nina Rodrigues' diagnosis did not inspire "any abnormality that demonstrates traces of degeneration".

 Nina Rodrigues and Alfredo Thomé de Britto, also a physician and later dean of the Bahia School of Medicine, married daughters of Counselor Almeida Couto.
 The family says that each of them had previously been engaged to the sister who would marry the other.
 Their studies were so important that a school of thought was established on the subject: the Nina Rodrigues School.
-Her powerful and original intellectual work earned her many disciples, most of whom were admirers of this professional.
+His powerful and original intellectual work earned him many disciples, most of whom were admirers of this professional.
 Throughout his career, he was a professor at the Federal University of Bahia in 1889; he was a full member and vice-president of the New York Legal Medical Society; an honorary member of the National Academy of Medicine in Rio de Janeiro; and a foreign member of the Societé Médico Psychologique in Paris, in addition to belonging to the Tropicalist School of Bahia.

 In Salvador, the so-called Bahian Tropicalist School, was a group formed around 1860 around the Gazeta Médica da Bahia (Medical Gazette of Bahia).
 The group was informally composed of physicians who dedicated themselves to researching the etiology of tropical diseases that affected the country's poor, especially black slaves.
 The group developed anatomopathological studies.
-Initially, Nina dedicated herself to research on beriberi, defending Pasteur's microbial doctrine; but she eventually abandoned this work, citing a lack of specialized personnel and laboratory equipment necessary to keep up with developments in medical science, based on the discoveries of Pasteur, Koch (1843-1910), Claude Bernard (1813-1878), and others.
+Initially, Nina dedicated himself to research on beriberi, defending Pasteur's microbial doctrine; but he eventually abandoned this work, citing a lack of specialized personnel and laboratory equipment necessary to keep up with developments in medical science, based on the discoveries of Pasteur, Koch (1843-1910), Claude Bernard (1813-1878), and others.
 He left the group in 1897, after having served as the main contributor to the Gazeta Médica da Bahia, of which he was director between 1890 and 1893, having published articles on topics that were part of the tropicalists' agenda, such as beriberi and leprosy, in addition to addressing the most prevalent diseases in Brazil and the need for reform of the health system in Bahia.